maven-eclipse/maven-eclipse.github.io/README.md

 ## WCE - Windows CE
 **Ignore this section unless your targeting Windows CE**

-These were released differently from all other platforms
+Eclipse released these differently from all other platforms

  - Only released for 4.2 and 4.2.1
  - DLL is a standalone artifact: classifier dll, extension dll